5.1 Map Fusion Fundamentals

 Projects Exceeding Battery Life

-The L2 Pro, K2, and K1 each provide up to 90 minutes of scanning time per battery charge.
+The L2 Pro and K2 each provide up to 90 minutes of scanning time per battery charge.
 Large facilities, warehouses, campuses, and multi-floor commercial buildings require more time than a single battery supports.
-Rather than scanning until the battery dies, plan segment breaks at logical transition points and execute Map Fusion to join them in post-processing.
+Plan segment breaks at logical transition points and join the segments in post-processing.

 Projects Exceeding RAM Capacity

 LixelStudio holds the entire scan trajectory in memory during SLAM optimization.
 On a 64 GB machine, scans longer than approximately 30 minutes risk failure.
 On 128 GB, the ceiling is approximately 60 minutes.
-If your project scope exceeds your hardware, Map Fusion is the solution: process shorter segments that fit in RAM, then fuse the results.
+If project scope exceeds your hardware, process shorter segments that fit in RAM, then fuse the results.

 Multi-Floor Buildings

 Moving between floors on stairways creates SLAM stress: narrow geometry, repetitive structure, brief feature interruption.
-Breaking at floor transitions and using Map Fusion produces more reliable results than attempting to carry a single session through multiple stairways.
+Breaking at floor transitions and fusing produces more reliable results than carrying a single session through multiple stairways.

 Long Linear Environments

-Tunnels, mine galleries, and corridors exceeding 1,600 ft (500 m) are not suitable for a single Narrow Mode session.
-The correct approach is to break these into segments of 1,600 ft or less and use Map Fusion with relative control points to join them.
-Field execution for this scenario is covered in detail in the Field Collection section.
+Tunnels, mine galleries, and corridors exceeding 1,600 ft (500 m) are not suitable for a single Narrow Space session.
+Break these into segments of 1,600 ft or less and fuse them with relative control points.
+Field execution for this scenario is covered in 5.3 Field Collection.

 Recurring Scan Projects

-Facilities that require periodic rescanning on a scheduled cycle (construction progress monitoring, facility management, asset tracking) use Map Fusion to merge new scan segments with existing baseline data.
-Only the changed zones need to be recaptured.
-The new segments are fused with the unchanged baseline through shared control points.
+Facilities that require periodic rescanning (construction progress monitoring, facility management, asset tracking) use Map Fusion to merge new scan segments with existing baseline data.
+Only the changed zones need recapture; the new segments fuse with the unchanged baseline through shared control points.

-This scenario requires control point infrastructure to be planned into the baseline scan from day one.
+This requires control point infrastructure planned into the baseline scan from day one.
 Control points cannot be added to a completed scan after the fact.
 If the baseline has no shared control points with the future rescan zones, fusion is not possible.
-See the Control Point Planning section in 5.2 Pre-Project Planning for permanent control point requirements.
+See 5.2 Pre-Project Planning for permanent control point requirements.

 Loop closure still matters within each segment.
 Map Fusion aligns segments to each other, but it cannot fix drift that already exists inside a segment.
 Each individual scan must be executed with proper loop technique before fusion adds any value.